ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/10.png)

-The above map indicates that later attacks in the 21 century distributes more condensely in the coastal areas and the lake area, whereas attacks in the 1970s to 1980s are all over the place across the nation.
+The above map indicates that later attacks in the 21 century distributes more densely in the coastal areas and the lake area, whereas attacks in the 1970s to 1980s are all over the place across the nation.
 I created the zoomed map for East Coast and West Coast as below:

 ``` r
 g15_e <- basemap_east + geom_point(aes(x = longitude, y = latitude,